MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/integrations/integration-overview.md

 # Integration Overview for Business Central Online

-This article is intended to help architects and developers make sound design decisions when they implement integration scenarios to and from BC.
+This article is intended to help architects and developers make sound design decisions when they implement integration scenarios to and from [!INCLUDE[prod_short](../includes/prod_short.md)].

 The article describes integration patterns, integration scenarios, and integration solutions.
 However, it doesn't include technical details about how to use or set up every integration pattern.
 It also doesn't include sample integration code.

 ## How to expose web service endpoints

-All integrations to/from Business Central are done using web services.
-Business Central supports three types of web services: API, SOAP, and OData.
+All integrations to/from [!INCLUDE[prod_short](../includes/prod_short.md)] are done using web services. [!INCLUDE[prod_short](../includes/prod_short.md)] supports three types of web services: API, SOAP, and OData.

-The recommended way to expose a web service for BC is using the API stack.
+The recommended way to expose a web service for [!INCLUDE[prod_short](../includes/prod_short.md)] is using the API stack.

 For more information, see [Web services overview](../webservices/web-services.md).

 ## How to explore and develop against Business Central APIs

-When you need to connect to Business Central from another application, you should use APIs, either the ones that ship out of the box or custom APIs.
+When you need to connect to [!INCLUDE[prod_short](../includes/prod_short.md)] from another application, you should use APIs, either the built-in APIs or custom APIs.

+For more information about built-in APIs, see [REST API overview](../webservices/api-overview.md).

 For more information on how to explore and develop against APIs, see [Developing Connect apps](../developer/devenv-develop-connect-apps.md).